“Heat or Eat”: Some Neighbors Have to Make This Difficult Choice

 Those less fortunate still require heat and hot water and other social services, in addition to food.
-At times, many have to decide whether to pay a utility bill or cut drastically into their food supply.
+The impacts of the pandemic continue to affect individuals and families who may have never experienced food insecurity.
+People in our community, unfortunately, may have to decide whether to pay a utility bill or cut drastically into their food supply.
 Heat or Eat… what would you choose?

 Thanks to you, we’re growing a healthier community.

 The Chester County Food Bank is the central hunger relief organization serving more than 160 food cupboards, meal sites, and social service organizations throughout Chester County.
 We take a steadfast approach to provide food and build support in the neediest communities while raising awareness and engagement among our community.